gtwy/CloudBot-Plugins/README.md

     },
 ```

-At the bottom of your config, add a section named "james-plugins."
+Just before the very end of config.json, add a block named "james-plugins."
 Don't forget to add a comma after closing the logging block.
-It should look something like this.
-Adjust settings accordingly.
+The bottom of config.json should look something like this when you are finished.

 ```
     },